 – D.L.
 Mayfield –

-In 9 B.C.E., years before angels in the fields and a Baby in a feed bin, an inscription is written that celebrates the birth of Caesar Augustus.
-Caesar’s birth is “good news!”, “gospel!” “εὐαγγέλιον,” because Caesar will “end war and arrange all things.”
+In 9 B.C.E., an inscription celebrates the birth of Caesar Augustus.
+His birth is “εὐαγγέλιον,” (“gospel,” or “good news”) because Caesar will “end war and arrange all things.”

-Caesar was good news, gospel, for a lot of people.
-He was good news for a particular type of people.
-He was good news for Roman citizens, and people used to a certain standard of living, and a whole set of men and women that he made richer.
-He was good news for people who liked having a safer world with more armies, and more protection, and less physical threat to their safety.
-He was good news to everyone looking for a win for themselves at the expense of the people next door – the people next door who weren’t Roman citizens, who were working their way out of slavery from a war or poverty, neighbors from different cultures with different traditions that didn’t have the benefits of full legal protection from the country they now lived in.
+He was good news for Roman citizens and people used to a certain standard of living.
+He was good news for people who liked a safer world with more armies and less physical threat.
+He was good news to everyone looking for a win at the expense of the people next door. – the people next door who weren’t Roman citizens, who were working their way out of slavery from a war or poverty, neighbors from different cultures with different traditions that didn’t have the benefits of full legal protection from their new country.

-It’s not a lie that Caesar, the Bad Guy from the New Testament, was gospel.
-But who was he gospel for?
+Caesar, the Bad Guy from the New Testament, was gospel.

 Every bad news is good news, the Gospel, to someone.